EastonArcher/EastonArcher/README.md

     self.data_tools         = ['Tableau', 'Power BI'];
     self.tech_tools         = ['Git', 'Visual Studio', 'VSCode', 'MS Office', 'Eclipse'];
 ```
+### 📓 Objective
+Always seeking opportunites to connect with other indivuals in my field of work.
+Looking to learn and engage with like-minded people passionate about the world of Computer Science!

 ### 📫 Contact Me
 - LinkedIn:  [linkedin.com/in/easton-archer](https://www.linkedin.com/in/easton-archer/)